GoLearnToCode/kiei924-winter17-chicago/weeks/2/homework.md

-# Due Next Thursday by 11:59PM
+# Due Next Tuesday by 11:59PM

 Build a working, live website, that's available to view at http://*your Github username*.github.io.
 You should: